RhythmusByte/FFC-Projects/README.md

-# FFC-Projects
+# fcC-Projects
-This repository contains the projects from my ffc learnings.
+This repository contains the projects from my fCC learnings.